Have you ever wondered how night vision works?

 - Longer battery life, and life expectancy of the device.

 This new technology is what the US military and special forces use.
-You can also purchase these kind of night vision devices for personal use, but they’re often very expensive.
+You can also purchase these kind of night vision devices for personal use, but they’re very expensive.
 Here are some of the features:

 - Up to 300 yards range